-- If you are using AppMaker for basic form and simple business process automation: Use Google AppSheet and FormMaker as no code products suit well.
-They are good for simple data collection, form generation and data persistence.
+- If you are using AppMaker for basic form and simple business process automation: Use Google AppSheet and FormMaker as no code products suit you well.
+They are good for simple data collection, form generation, and data persistence.

-Moreover, WaveMaker has inbuilt support for easy integration with external database SQL sources, RESTful integration, role-based app security controls, widget components library and ability to extend them and final deployment options on containers, Kubernetes or VMs.
+Moreover, WaveMaker has inbuilt support for easy integration with external database SQL sources, RESTful integration, role-based app security controls, widget components library, and the ability to extend them and final deployment options on containers, Kubernetes, or VMs.